Freakwill/pyrimidine/paper/paper.md

 $$
 Here, the symbol $\{\cdot\}$ signifies either a set or a sequence, emphasizing the order of the elements.

 Building upon the foundational concept, we define a population in pyrimidine as a container of individuals.
-The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-level container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
+The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-level container".
+Pyrimidine distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
 Populations in a multi-population behave analogously to individuals in a population.
 Notably, it allows to define containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.

 While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
 Similarly, a chromosome might be viewed as a container of genes.
-In practice, we choose to implement chromosomes directly using `numpy.array` or `array.array`.
+In practice, we choose to implement chromosomes directly using the arrays.

 In our framework, a container that defines operators for its elements is referred to as a **system**.
 For example, in a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, and it can be practically implemented as `s.cross(a, b)`.
 Although this system concept aligns with algebraic systems [@algebra], the current version of our framework diverges from this notion, as operators are directly defined as methods of the elements, such as `a.cross(b)`.
 While the relevant consideration is postponed to future releases, this potential change will not disrupt the design of APIs.